SummaryRead the full fact sheet

 - repeat cosmetic surgery procedures, especially if the same body part is being ‘improved’ with each procedure

-- depression and anxiety, including suicidal thoughts.
+- and , including suicidal thoughts.

 Areas of concern with BDD